So, you’ve recently joined a sports gym and have been working out for a few weeks.

 Before starting your workout, adjust the weights to wherever you feel comfortable.

 Then, you’re going to want to start in a standing position and slowly raise and lower the bar by moving your arms straight down and then up to your chest.

 For an even more intense burn, try to focus on making slow movements.

-Not only does this increase the burn, it will also help you see results much quicker than if you’re rushing through each rep.
+Not only does this increase the burn, but it will also help you see results much quicker than if you rush through each rep.

 On the other hand, to target your triceps and shoulders, you can try using an empty bench and doing a few bench dips.